chriskyfung/chriskyfung.github.io/_posts/molecular_dynamics/2015-12-02-template-OVITO-python-modifier.md

 title: "[template] OVITO python modifier"
 author: chris
 date: 2015-11-27
-category: Atomistic
+category: Academic
-tags: [OVITO, Python]
+tags: [OVITO, Python, Molecular dynamics]
 ---

 OVITO 2.6.0 allows users to program their own modifier in Python.
 Here provides a template including the common headers and a for-loop for per-particle assignmeet.